 Impuesto al Valor Agregado (IVA) or Value-added Tax.
-This tax is the main tax for the comsumption of goods and services in Chile.
-It has a general tax rate of 19%.
+This tax is the main tax for the consumption of goods and services in Chile.
+It has a general tax rate of 19 percent.

 Unemployment income is paid monthly and is not subject to taxes or social security deductions.
 (Law 19.728).

-Are there additional taxes in your country that may be relevant to the general assignee?
+Are there additional taxes in your country/territory that may be relevant to the general assignee?
 For example, customs tax, excise tax, stamp tax, and so on.